 A Cozy Contrast

 The contrast of the rugged outdoors and luxury accommodations is more pronounced when you’re glamping in December, January or February than any other time of year.
 You experience pioneer-like remoteness set amidst lavish Forbes Travel Guide Five-Star amenities.
-For example, you might find yourself getting a great fresh-air workout cross-country skiing under the big Montana sky before you step into the Granite Lodge to enjoy a gourmet Relais & Châteaux tasting menu in front of the fireplace, doing Snowga on a mountaintop after warming up with steaming hot tea or relaxing in a cedar soaking tub by Rock Creek while snowflakes fall on your shoulders.
+For example, you might find yourself getting a great fresh-air workout cross-country skiing over thousands of acres of ranchland before you step into the Granite Lodge to enjoy a gourmet Relais & Châteaux tasting menu in front of the fireplace and retire for a midnight dip in your cedar soaking tub under the stars.

 A New Set of Adventures

 In the summer, glampers can walk right outside their door to fly fish on a world-famous Blue Ribbon trout stream and ride to Piney Pond for a campfire-cooked breakfast.
 Winter glamping allows you to access 20+ miles of trails in cross country skis, snowshoes or hiking boots right from your front door.
 The Granite Lodge has a skating pond complete with lights, music and a warming shed.
-Other on-Ranch adventures include snowmobiling, sleigh rides, Snowga, sledding and horseback riding.
-Or go on an off-ranch excursion 30 miles down the road for downhill skiing at Discovery Ski Area or ice fishing for Kokanee salmon on Georgetown Lake.
+Other on-Ranch adventures include snowmobiling, sleigh rides, sledding, horseback riding and downhill skiing and snowboarding at Discovery Ski Area.
 Although we provide a suggested packing list to ensure you’re prepared the moment you step off the plane, we provide all the bulky, state-of-the-art gear and equipment required for these winter escapades.

 A Cold-Weather Comfort